 A simple process-designer is included in Explorer, formerly known "Kickstart".
 This allows you to build simple processes with a table-based view and allow adding form's to the created process.
 This is an example of how you can leverage the BPMN 2.0 pojo model to create processes on the fly, without the need for an advanced editor or XML-editing.

-The Activiti Modeler is an open source version of the KIS BPM process solution.
-It can be used to author BPMN 2.0 compliant processes graphically.
+The Activiti Modeler can be used to author BPMN 2.0 compliant processes graphically using a browser.
 The process files are stored by the server in a database model repository.

 The Activiti Designer is an Eclipse plugin which allows you to model BPMN 2.0 processes from within your IDE-environment.
 It also has built-in support for the activiti-specific extentions to enable you to use the full potential of both the processes and the engine.